Our "appetizer" program has been expanded

 Order the MMGs from your local dealer

-Order directly from Magnepan by calling 1-800-474-1646 or you have the option to order from your local Magnepan dealer.
-For customers in the continental United States, terms and conditions are exactly the same from the dealer or from Magnepan---there is no difference.
+To encourage you to order your MMGs from your dealer, we are giving you the same benefits in cost, delivery and upgrade benefits that you would get if you order directly from us.
+There is no penalty for buying from the dealer and no price advantage for buying directly from Magnepan.
+For customers in the continental United States, terms and conditions are exactly the same from the dealer or from Magnepan.
 You can call your dealer and arrange the sale and the speakers will be shipped directly to you---just as it would if you ordered from Magnepan.

 Save on sales tax?
 If you order MMGs from Magnepan, you will not pay sales tax.
 If you order MMGs from your dealer, you will not pay shipping.
 It comes out about the same.